malob/nixpkgs-mainProgram-maintenance/Readme.md

      * the `bin/` directory is empty;
      * one of the executables in `bin/` match the package's `name` or `pname`; or
      * none of the executables in `bin/` match the defined `mainProgram`;
-   * the `meta.mainProgram` line for the package is removed form the appropriate file.
+   * the `meta.mainProgram` line for the package is removed from the appropriate file.

 Known issues: